 Skyline Education’s network of schools currently participate in the CAA (Charter Athletic Association) as well as National Level Competitive Sports.
 School class schedules are structured to allow students to practice daily as a part of the standard school day and students are support by a vice principal or athletic academic dean that connects student athletes to post-graduate athletic opportunities at the university level.

 “You learn more from losing than winning.
 You learn how to keep going.”
 Morgan Wooten

 Fill out the form below and we will be in touch soon

 If you want to play NCAA sports at a Division I or II school, you need to register for a Certification Account with the NCAA Eligibility Center.
 Students who are not sure which division they want to compete in can create a Profile Page and transition to a Certification Account if they decide to play Division I or II sports.
-In order to practice, play and receive an athletic scholarship, students need to meet certain academic benchmarks.
-The NCAA needs to ensure students meet all requirements in order to practice, compete and receive athletic aid.
+In order to practice, play, and receive an athletic scholarship, students need to meet certain academic benchmarks.
+The NCAA needs to ensure students meet all requirements in order to practice, compete, and receive athletic aid.

-The NCAA Eligibility Center works with you and your high school to help you prepare for life as a student-athlete.
+The NCAA Eligibility Center works with you and your high school to help prepare you for life as a student-athlete.
 If you have questions about your eligibility or the registration process, please visit ncaa.org or call toll free at 1-877-262-1492.